 Skip to content

-One Pot Chicken Caprese Pasta
+Chicken Pasta Caprese

-One pot chicken caprese pasta is the easiest, most incredible pasta dish ever.
+One pot chicken pasta caprese is the easiest, most incredible pasta dish ever.
 It takes less than 20 minutes to make this dish and since it’s only one-pot, clean up will be a snap too!

-Cooked caprese pasta in a dutch oven pot.
+Caprese chicken pasta in a large pot.

 This post may contain affiliate links.
 Read disclosure policy.

-Best Caprese Chicken Pasta
+Best Chicken Pasta Caprese

-I love one pot meals.
+I love one-pot meals.
 The last thing I want to do after cooking dinner is to stand and scrub a bunch of dishes.
-If you feel the same, you’ve got to check out my goulash recipe, one pot cheesy enchilada pasta, one pot burrito bowls and this delicious one pan dijon chicken with potatoes.
+If you feel the same, you’ve got to check out my goulash recipe, one pot cheesy enchilada pasta, one pot burrito bowls, and this delicious one-pan dijon chicken with potatoes.

 Caprese salad has long been a favorite of mine.
 If you haven’t tried the salad version, it’s an amazing combination of sliced tomatoes layered with basil leaves, fresh mozzarella cheese, and a drizzle of balsamic dressing.

 I’ve made this recipe about 3 times in the past month (tweaking a little here and there), and my family still hasn’t gotten sick of it.
 I also had leftovers and dropped some by a friend who was moving and she said her family all loved it too!
-This easy chicken caprese pasta is a crowd pleaser—everyone who has tried it loves it.
+This easy chicken caprese pasta is a crowd-pleaser!
+Everyone who has tried it loves it!

 Why I Love It